meggers1990/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+Answer: Closuresare used in JaveScript to creat private variables and functions.
+It's a functionsthat will return access to a veriable inside scope even after the enclosing functionhas been returned.
+The function can still access and manipulate these variables even if there not in the current scope.

 2. Study the following code, then answer the questions below.

 ```js